smartroboticslab/habitat-ros/README.md

 ### Coordinate Frames

-- The World (W) frame is z-up and its origin and x-axis direction depend on the scene that is being used.
+- The Habitat frame (H) is z-up and its origin and x-axis direction depend on the scene that is being used.
-- The Body (B) frame is the standard ROS x-forward, z-up frame.
+- The Body frame (B) is the standard ROS x-forward, z-up frame.

 ### Performance